 Step 3: Review the system templates using the registration term

-System templates that use registration term or resource elements that are recommended to be reviewed and QA-ed before a registration term checkout is introduced and launched live on the site are listed below:
+Review and QA the system templates that use registration term or resource elements before launching registration term checkout on the site:

 Step 4: Review the system emails specific to the registration term